rosacry/BeatSight/docs/SETUP.md

 ## Platform Checklists

-- **Windows (Git Bash preferred):** see `SETUP_WINDOWS.md`
+- **Windows (Git Bash preferred):** see `SETUP_WINDOWS.md` *(coming soon)*
 - **Linux (fish/kitty or bash/zsh):** see `SETUP_LINUX.md`
+- **macOS (Intel or Apple Silicon):** see `SETUP_MACOS.md`

 Both guides land you in the same project layout with .NET for the desktop client, Python for the AI pipeline, and Poetry for the backend.
-Use whichever shell is native to your machine; Git Bash on Windows and fish on Linux are both fully supported.
+Use whichever shell is native to your machine; Git Bash on Windows, fish on Linux, and zsh on macOS are all fully supported.

 ## Core Prerequisites (All Platforms)